|

 DUKE of MANTUA, Rigoletto (scenes in concert with the Lyric Opera of Chicago):

 Miller sang 'Questa o quella': the aria in Verdi's Rigoletto in which the handsome Duke of Mantua cheerfully describes himself as a ruthless seducer.
-Miller looked the part and sang the aria, with its soaring top notes, as effortlessly as if he were standing in his shower stall.
+Miller looked the part and sang the aria, with its soaring top notes, as

 - William Murray, from his 2005 book Fortissimo